MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. At your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd), opt-in to the API key management experience.

-1. The ClientId and API Keys are automatically re-generated, by backend services.<!-- todo: every time you use any endpoint of the REST API?  what action causes re-generation of ClientId and API Keys? -->
+1. The ClientID and API key are automatically re-generated, by backend services.<!-- todo: every time you use any endpoint of the REST API?  what action causes re-generation of ClientID and API key? -->

 1. Update your authentication workflows, if needed.

 1. Re-configure any existing Continuous Integration (CI) or Continuous Deployment (CD) pipelines that might be impacted by changes to the API key.
-   * For example, moving from v1's use of secrets, to v1.1's use of API keys.
+   * For example, moving from v1's use of secrets, to v1.1's use of an API key.

 ##### [v1](#tab/v1)
 <!-- todo: review high-level steps wording -->